 The most accurate glucose measurement is a blood test drawn from a vein at your doctor’s office.

 Both meters and CGM are compared to that doctor’s test to measure accuracy in clinical studies.
 They aren’t compared to each other.
 Because of this, the CGM reading and meter value are unlikely to be the same number, but they should be close.
 If your CGM reading is within 20 percent above or below your meter value, they match closely.

 The top six most accurate BGMs have about 15 percent error, but less accurate models can have a 20 percent error, with considerable differences between brands and quality.
 Storage environment and expiration of strips also greatly affect test strip accuracy.
 CGMs have an error range of 8 to 9.5 percent.
 CGMs have lowest accuracy (but still an approved level) in the first 12 -24 hrs of the session.
 Some users feel calibrating with their BGM once during this period improves initial accuracy.
 Calibrating the CGM when readings are within acceptable error range, or calibrating frequently, can disrupt the glucose calculation algorithm and can lead to worsened accuracy overall.
-Users who receive consistent G6 readings outside of the +/- 20% range from their BGM should visit the Level2 Support Section about Dexcom CGMs.
+Users who receive consistent G6 readings outside of the +/- 20% range from their BGM should call the help line of their CGM manufacturer.